 Subobject 1301 must be used for private lease agreements in which rental payments are not paid to the Department of General Services (DGS).
 Agencies should budget for the entire rental amount in accordance with the terms negotiated by DGS.
-Agencies are encouraged to schedule a review of private lease agreements with the DGS Lease Management Division prior to submitting the FY 2024 budget proposal to assure that the lease data is still valid.
+Agencies are encouraged to schedule a review of private lease agreements with the DGS Lease Management Division prior to submitting the FY 2025 budget proposal to assure that the lease data is still valid.
 For further information, contact:

-Kimberly White

-DGS Division of Lease Management and Procurement
+Wendy Scott-Napier DGS Division of Lease Management and Procurement 410-767-4088 wendy.scott-napier@maryland.gov

-410-767-4516

-kimberly.white1@maryland.gov